Matchmaking API

 There are multiple reasons why Game Session browsers are discouraged:

-- retrieving a list of active Game Session is a performance heavy operation for the servers;
+- retrieving a list of active Game Sessions is a performance-heavy operation for the servers;

 - the lists are always specific to the region to which a player is currently connected; and,